ruchisahota/gaia/v1/doc/documentation.md

 # Message

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

-The Message API allows to post public messages that will be visible through all children namespaces
+The Message API allows to post public messages that will be visible through all children namespaces.

 ## Attributes